Endeios/synapse/README.md

 That's a lot more like the drawing i saw on wikipedia.
 We know that patterns are good ideas that we know work quite well in solving a problem, although a couple of things are missing in their universality.

 I'd also throw in another requirement

--- we want the services to scale, but we dont want to have the system fail if one of them fails and goes down.
+> we want the services to scale, but we dont want to have the system fail if one of them fails and goes down.

-in other words the services should be able to got up and down at any time, and we should call all the services active

-this other requirement creates a problem with this following phrase
+in other words the services should be able to got up and down at any time, and we should call all the services active this added requirement creates a problem with this following phrase

-_**the whole lot of information we can get on the resource at any given time**_
+> _**the whole lot of information we can get on the resource at any given time**_

 how do we know that we got the whole information? we need a way to keep track of the services, a _register_. we need this other component then! we also need that the services announce themself at startup, and that they deannunce themself at shutdown.